 Trees are the lungs of our planet, absorbing carbon dioxide and producing oxygen.

 We are working on initiatives to offset and reduce carbon emissions, including the introduction of more fuel efficient harvesting machinery, using heavy purpose trucks so as to reduce the number of trucks on the road and using shipping companies that have modern, more fuel efficient vessels.

-Principles contained in this standard are the foundation of our efforts to protect and grow well managed forests and our customers can be confident that our logs come from responsibly harvested and verified sources.
+Principles contained in these standard are the foundation of our efforts to protect and grow well managed forests and our customers can be confident that our logs come from responsibly harvested and verified sources.

-Rayonier Matariki Forests was among the first NZ forestry companies to achieve FSC certification in 1998 and we now hold FSC certification across all our regional operations.
+Rayonier Matariki Forests was among the first NZ forestry companies to achieve FSC® certification in 1998 and we now hold FSC certification across all our regional operations.

 FSC is an independent, non-governmental, not-for-profit organisation established in 1993 to promote responsible management of the world’s forests.
 The FSC does this by setting environmental, economic and socially responsible standards for FSC certified forests enabling forest owners of FSC certified forests to label forest products as being sourced from environmentally responsible forests.

 For more information, visit FSC.